 In an effort to reduce the number of offenders incarcerated in the California prison system and assist in alleviating the State's financial crisis, AB 109 was signed into law on April 4, 2011.
 Subsequently, on June 30, 2011, AB 117 was signed by Governor Brown, further outlining the provisions of Realignment.
 This Act shifts the responsibility for inmates convicted of non-serious, non-violent, non-sex offenses to local jurisdictions by requiring them to serve their sentence in local jails rather than in State prisons, pursuant to the newly added Penal Code §1170(h).
 All inmates serving local sentences will now come under the post-release supervision of local agencies, Post Release Community Supervision (PRCS) offenders.
 Additionally, this legislation changes the sentencing laws to keep these offenders from being committed to State prisons.

-The Reentry Resource Center: Five Years of Community Collaboration
+The Reentry Resource Center: 10 Years of Community Collaboration

 - Reentry Resource Center Brochure